wescules/insider-trading-analyzer/README.md

-# insider-trading-analyzer
-A Python project that downloads Form 4 and Form 144 SEC filings, filters for high-signal insider trades, cross-references market signals, and supports backtesting.

 # Insider Screener & Alerts Bot

 A Python project that downloads Form 4 and Form 144 SEC filings, filters for high-signal insider trades, cross-references market signals, and supports backtesting.